-Where the proceeds of foreign crimes are laundered in the UK, the essential question is whether the property is criminal property, namely property which is or represents, in whole or part and whether directly or indirectly, a person's benefit from criminal conduct, and the person knows or suspects that it constitutes or represents such a benefit.
-Laundering the proceeds of foreign crimes is an offence under POCA if the 'criminal conduct' either constitutes an offence in the UK or would constitute an offence in any part of the UK, if it had occurred there.
-If the conduct constituting the foreign crime would not constitute an offence in the UK, it would not fall within the definition of criminal conduct and therefore no money laundering offence is committed in the UK.
+Where the proceeds of foreign crimes are laundered in the UK, the essential question is whether the property is criminal property; i.e., property that is or represents, in whole or in part, either directly or indirectly, a person's benefit from criminal conduct.
+If so, it must then be established whether the holder knew or suspected that the property constituted or represented such a benefit.
+Laundering the proceeds of conduct which was a criminal offence in the foreign jurisdiction at the relevant time is an offence under the POCA if the "criminal conduct" either constitutes an offence in the UK, or would constitute an offence in any part of the UK if it had occurred there.
+If the conduct constituting the foreign crime would not constitute an offence in the UK, it would not fall within the definition of criminal conduct and therefore no money laundering offence would be deemed to have been committed in the UK.